Social factors in health and social care encompass a range of elements that influence the wellbeing of individuals and communities.

 Improving social factors in health and social care requires a multi-faceted approach involving various stakeholders, including government bodies, health and social care providers, community organisations, and individuals.

-Here are several strategies to address and improve social factors:
+Here are several methods to address and improve social factors:

 Policy and Legislation